 The Gloucestershire Cricket Board’s (GCB) primary schools programme is designed to give children a fun first taste of cricket.

-For full details, including how to access GCB schools coaching or enter your school in a competition please see below:
+This page will provide you with all the information you need to access GCB schools coaching or enter your school in a competition.

 Our qualified coaches provide both cricket-specific coaching for for Key Stage 2 pupils and multi-skill programmes for Key Stage 1.